Xunnamius/black-flag/README.md

 In the same vein, hoisting routing responsibilities to the router program allows Black Flag to make certain guarantees:

-- An end user trying to invoke a parent command with no implementation will cause help text to be printed and an exception to be thrown with default error exit code.
-E.g.: `myctl parent child1` and `myctl parent child2` work but we want `myctl parent` to show help text listing the available commands ("child1" and "child2") and exit with a "not found" error.
+- An end user trying to invoke a parent command with no implementation, or a non-existent child command of such a parent, will cause help text to be printed and an exception to be thrown with default error exit code.
+E.g.:
+  `myctl parent child1` and `myctl parent child2` work but we want `myctl parent` to show help text listing the available commands ("child1" and "child2") and exit with an error indicating the given command was not found.

-- An end user trying to invoke a non-existent child of a strict parent command with strict child commands will cause help text to be printed and an exception to be thrown with default error exit code.
-E.g.: we want `myctl exists noexist` and `myctl noexist` to show help text listing the available commands ("exists") and exit with a "not found" error.
+- An end user trying to invoke a non-existent child of a strict pure child command will cause help text to be printed and an exception to be thrown with default error exit code.
+E.g.: we want `myctl exists noexist` and `myctl noexist` to show help text listing the available commands ("exists") and exit with an error indicating bad arguments.

-  > Note that this section doesn't cover the case of attempting to invoke a
-  > non-existent child of a _pure child_ command, which is the same thing as
-  > giving the wrong arguments to any command and is therefore handled by yargs
-  > validation already, so we don't worry about it.

 - The right command gets to generate help and version text when triggered via arguments.
 To this end, passing `--help`/`--version` or equivalent arguments